Kanguros/my-board/README.md

     sections: List[Section]
 ```

-#### Colors
+#### Colours

-Default BS's *colors* are used: `Primary, Secondary, Success, Danger, Warning, Info, Light, Dark`
+Default BS's *colours* are used: `Primary, Secondary, Success, Danger, Warning, Info, Light, Dark`

-_Usually, such definitions helps me not to remember the data's structure names I'm working with.
-The IDE hints take care of that.
-I did not foresee one thing.
+>   Usually, such definitions helps me not to remember the data structure's names I'm working with.
+The IDE's hints take care of that but I did not foresee one thing.
-Referencing a variable in Jinja template is a, lets say, context less.
-No hints popup...
+>   Referencing a variable in Jinja template is a, lets say, context less.
+It doesn't *know* about Python's objects.
+>
-Nevertheless, it is a good reference point how the data in YAML should look like._
+>   Nevertheless, it is a good reference point, how the data in YAML should look like.

+## TODO

+-   **FIX ALIGNMENT.**
+-   Add colouring to cards and headers.
+-   I assume, many more.